 When you and your child's doctor have determined that your child needs to lose weight, a serious attempt to treat the problem should be undertaken.
 Here are some tips to get you started.

-Set goals.
+- Set goals.
 Just like with adult weight loss, the weight loss goals in children should be attainable, allowing for normal growth.
-The goals should initially be small, so that the child doesn't become discouraged or overwhelmed.
-A five to 10 pound weight loss is a reasonable first goal -- about 1 to 4 pounds per month.
+The goals should be small weight loss so that the child doesn't become discouraged or overwhelmed.
+A 5- to10-pound weight loss is a reasonable first goal -- about 1 to 4 pounds per month.
+Some doctors focus less on losing weight than on not gaining more so that weight catches up with expected height gains.

-Diet.
+- Diet.
 Work with your child's doctor to ensure that your child is receiving a balanced diet.
-Consider working with a dietitian also.
+Consider also working with a dietitian.

 Should I Enroll My Child in a Weight Loss Program?